akuzko/flatter/README.md

 #### Mapping Options

 - `:reader` Allows to add a custom logic for reading target's attribute.
-  When value is `String` or `Symbol`, calls a method defined by a **mapper** class.
+  When value is `Symbol`, calls a method defined by a **mapper** class.
   If that method accepts an argument, mapping name will be passed to it.
   When value is `Proc`, it is executed in context of mapper object, yielding mapping name if block has arity of 1.
-For other arbitrary objects will simply return that object.
+For other arbitrary objects (including `String`s) will simply return that object.

 - `:writer` Allows to control a way how value is assigned (written).
-  When value is `String` or `Symbol`, calls a method defined by a **mapper** class, passing a value to it.
+  When value is `Symbol`, calls a method defined by a **mapper** class, passing a value to it.
 If that method accepts second argument, mapping name will be additionally passed to it.
   When value is `Proc`, it is executed in context of mapper object, yielding value and optionally mapping name if block has arity of 2.
 For other values will